 Can My Ear Go Back To Its Normal Size Afterwards?

 It is generally considered that you can stretch up to an 8mm or 10mm without suffering any long-term consequences should you decide to remove your jewellery and let your piercing reduce back to its original size.
 Of course, this does not apply to everybody because everybody is different.
 For example, it depends on factors such as skin type, age, and the amount of care taken during stretching.
 It is very individual and we are not going to guarantee for you that an 8mm or 10mm will reduce back to normal because there will be cases where it will not.
 However, if you can ensure that you stretch your piercing up in a sensible, hygienic and gradual manner, you give yourself the best chance of being able to reduce your piercing afterwards without any lasting consequences.

 If you intend to stretch beyond 10mm then have a good hard think and make sure it is definitely what you want to do, because it is quite likely that should you ever decide to remove your jewellery and reduce your piercing back down in size, evidence of your earlier stretching will permanently remain.
 Think of a big stretching (8/10mm or above) like a tattoo - it's pretty permanent unless you want to get work done to fix it afterwards!

-Got A Question?
 Then just get in touch.
-We welcome all of your questions and comments, so just drop us a line and we'll get back to you promptly.
+We welcome all of your questions and comments, so just Contact Us and we'll get back to you promptly.